 - Increasing basal metabolism rate: By increasing metabolism, fat is broken down more quickly into energy, leading to overall weight loss.

-- Providing a feeling of fullness: Proteins take more time than other foods to break down, keeping you full for longer periods.
+- Providing a feeling of fullness: Proteins keep you full for long.
 This helps curb hunger and food cravings, thereby minimizing calorie intake.